jeffboichuk/ice-marketing/formula-complete-fitness-presentation-outline.md

 Both groups should prepare as they would if they were working on a consulting project for Formula in "the real world," with the goal of persuading Ann to implement their plans.
-Ask for the highest realistic level of commitment you can (e.g., agreement that Formula should implement your plan), and try your best to receive her approval during the up to eight minutes of Q&A that will follow your presentation.
+Ask for the highest realistic level of commitment you can (e.g., agreement that Formula should implement your plan) and try your best to receive her approval during the up to eight minutes of Q&A that will follow your presentation.